zizevskikh-dev/Note-Manager/README.md

 ---
 ### 4. Delete the note `-d | -del`
-#### Update the note from the database by next additional arguments:
+#### Delete the note from the database by following additional arguments:
-`--date` Add a date to the note that you want to delete.
+`--date` Add a date to the note you want to delete.
-`--cat` Add a number of transaction category to the note that you want to delete:
+`--cat` Add a number of transaction category to the note you want to delete:
 - `--cat 1` = "waste"
 - `--cat 2` = "income"

-`--amt` Add a positive amount of money to the note that you want to delete.
+`--amt` Add a positive amount of money to the note you want to delete.
-* If the number of transaction category is `"waste"`, amount of money will change to a negative number **automatically.**
+* If the number of transaction category is `"waste"`, the amount of money will change to a negative number **automatically.**

-`--decs` Add a description to the note that you want to delete.
+`--decs` Add a description to the note you want to delete.
 - **Skip this argument if an updated note doesn't have any description!**
 > **The order of arguments doesn't play any role.**
 #### Example: